How To Know If Your Agent Is Actually Marketing Your Home Well

 real estate agent

-Once your home hits the market, the quality of your agent’s marketing becomes very visible very quickly.
-Strong marketing isn’t just about a sign in the yard or a listing on the MLS.
+Once you get the price right and list your home, the quality of your agent’s marketing becomes very visible very quickly.
+Strong marketing isn’t just about a sign in the yard or a listing on the MLS that goes to Zillow.
 You should see consistent effort, clear communication, and measurable activity that shows your agent is actively working to attract qualified buyers.
+Let's take a look at what your agent should be doing.

-A well-marketed listing starts with presentation.
-Professional photography, accurate property details, and strategic pricing form the foundation.
-From there, the real test is how your agent promotes the home across multiple channels: online platforms, social media, direct outreach, and within their professional network.
+A well-marketed listing starts with presentation, and some of that work is on you.
+Professional photography, accurate property details, and strategic pricing form the foundation, but decluttering your home and making it look right for professional photography is just as important.
+From there, the real test is how your agent promotes the home across multiple channels: online platforms, social media, direct outreach, open houses, and within their professional network.
 You shouldn’t have to guess where or how your home is being marketed.

 Reliable communication is another major indicator.
-Your agent should keep you updated throughout the process, not just when there’s an offer on the table.
+Your agent should keep you consistently updated throughout the process, not just when there’s an offer on the table.
 You should know what marketing is being done, how often it’s being done, and who it’s reaching.
 If showings slow down or online engagement dips, you should hear about that too.
+This should be covered during your listing presentation, but don't be afraid to state how often you expect to hear from them.

 The best agents treat marketing like an ongoing process, not a one-time launch.
 That means providing feedback from showings, reviewing weekly activity, and explaining what’s gaining traction and what isn’t.
+I tend to give you a 30-Day Schedule of what will happen for the first 30 days of your listing.
 You should expect updates on listing views, inquiries, and any patterns emerging from buyer feedback.
-When something needs adjustment, whether it’s pricing, presentation, or exposure, you deserve a clear explanation and a strategy moving forward.
+When something needs adjustment, whether it’s pricing, presentation, or exposure, you deserve a clear explanation and a strategy moving forward, which I usually do near the end of those 30 days.

 This is why I maintain constant communication with sellers throughout the listing period.
 You receive regular updates on marketing activity, showing feedback, online performance, and the behind-the-scenes work that keeps your listing in front of buyers.
 You’ll know what’s working because I show you the data.
 You’ll know what isn’t because I call it out plainly and recommend solutions.
 No guesswork.
 No vague answers.